Prerequisites

 Example output

-For more information on Node Pool
+For more information about Node Pool

-conditions, see Node Pool Reference: conditions.| Field name | Description |
+conditions, see Node Pool reference: conditions.| Field name | Description |

 |---|---|